CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/9de05be3-0eaf-47f0-b601-49f0c18b35a1)

+- Explaining each variable in the script:
+  - $OU: The distinguished name (DN) of the organizational unit containing the users.
+  - $GroupName: The name of the global security group.
+  - Get-ADUser: Retrieves all users from the specified OU.
+  - Add-ADGroupMember: Adds users to the group.

 - Observe the members of the "Non-Admin Remote Desktop Users" security group have now been added from the _EMPLOYEES organization unit.

 ![image](https://github.com/user-attachments/assets/01769c3d-475b-4d93-9944-dae005ced262)